ES-1085/project-eleanor-and-wriley/proposal/proposal.md

 well analyzed, and others that are relatively untouched.
 Our hope for this project is to create successful visualizations and comprehensive analysis from this long term data.
 We also hope to continue the work of Addison, and continue to organize data from Great Duck.
-We hope to add meta data information and create a central location from which future students can access this valuable data from the last 25 years.
+Finally, we plan to create additional metadata where possible, and create a central location from which future students can access this valuable data from the last 25 years.

 ## 2. Data

+`glimpse(gulls2021)`

 ## 3. Data analysis plan